Amazon S3 Overview

-S3 is a paid service operated by the well known Amazon.com internet book shop.
+S3 is a paid service operated by Amazon.
 Before storing anything into S3 you must sign up for an "AWS" account (where AWS = Amazon Web Services) to obtain a pair of identifiers: Access Key and Secret Key.
 You will need to give these keys to S3cmd.
 Think of them as if they were a username and password for your S3 account.

-At the time of this writing the costs of using S3 are:
+At the time of this writing the costs of using S3 are (in USD):

-If for instance on 1st of January you upload 2GB of photos in JPEG from your holiday in New Zealand, at the end of January you will be charged $0.30 for using 2GB of storage space for a month and $0.40 for transferring 2GB of data.
-That comes to $0.70 for a complete backup of your precious holiday pictures.
+If for instance on 1st of January you upload 2GB of photos in JPEG from your holiday in New Zealand, at the end of January you will be charged $0.06 for using 2GB of storage space for a month, $0.0 for uploading 2GB of data, and a few cents for requests.
+That comes to slightly over $0.06 for a complete backup of your precious holiday pictures.

-In March you allow anonymous read access to some of your pictures and your friends download, say, 500MB of them.
+In March you allow anonymous read access to some of your pictures and your friends download, say, 1500MB of them.
 As the files are owned by you, you are responsible for the costs incurred.
-That means at the end of March you'll be charged $0.30 for storage plus $0.07 for the traffic generated by your friends.
+That means at the end of March you'll be charged $0.06 for storage plus $0.045 for the download traffic generated by your friends.

 There is no minimum monthly contract or a setup fee.
 What you use is what you pay for.
 At the beginning my bill used to be like US$0.03 or even nil.

 That's the pricing model of Amazon S3 in a nutshell.
-Check Amazon S3 homepage at http://aws.amazon.com/s3 for more details.
+Check the Amazon S3 homepage for more details.

-Needless to say that all these dollars are charged by Amazon, there is obviously no payment for using S3cmd :-)
+Needless to say that all these money are charged by Amazon itself, there is obviously no payment for using S3cmd :-)